nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons as per <ins>UC02: List persons</ins>
 1. User requests to add a debt to specific persons in the list
-1. PayMeLah displays the debt is added to the persons
+1. PayMeLah displays that the debt is added to the persons

     Use case ends.